Republic of the Congo: Education

 Public expenditure of the GDP was less in 2002–05 than in 1991.
 Public education is theoretically free and mandatory for under-16-year-olds but in practice educational expenses must be borne by parents.
 In 2005 the net primary enrollment rate was 44%, a drop from 79% in 1991.
 The investment in education has significantly dropped in recent years, leading to a dip in quality.
 In 2018, the school completion rate was 66% for girls and 64% for boys.
 Although the government has made attempts to provide Vocational training and tertiary education, they remain poor and inaccessible to most young adults in the country.

 Health

 Public expenditure health was at 8.9% of the GDP in 2004 whereas private expenditure was at 1.3%.

 As of 2012, the HIV/AIDS prevalence was at 2.8% among 15- to 49-year-olds.
 Health expenditure was at US$30 per capita in 2004.
 A proportion of the population is undernourished, and malnutrition is a problem in Congo.
 There were 20 physicians per 100,000 persons in the 2000s (decade).

 As of 2010, the maternal mortality rate was 560 deaths/100,000 live births, and the infant mortality rate was 59.34 deaths/1,000 live births.
 Female genital mutilation (FGM) is confined to limited geographic areas.

 Culture

+Media

+Rural Congolese often receive their news via state-run radio; broadcast media is the main source of news for the majority of Congolese.
+Government-owned and private media are usually pro-government.
+Programs are broadcast in a variety of languages.
+Print media is often circulated in Brazzaville and Pointe-Noire.
+Important news papers include Le Choc, Les Echos du Congo, L'Observateur, and Le Semaine Africaine.